 Gift Boxes, Chocolates & Other Stuff

-While supplying many local independent coffee shops, restaurants, churches and businesses, Grand Rapids Coffee Roasters coffee can also be found in these specialty stores: Kingma's Market and Butcher Shop, Robinette's Apple Haus & Winery, Global Gifts, Stems Flower Market, Sugar Momma's Bakery & Café, Under the Vines and Global Infusion in Grand Rapids, Central Park Market in Holland, & Zany Kitchen in Cheboygan.
+While supplying many local independent coffee shops, restaurants, churches and businesses, Grand Rapids Coffee Roasters coffee can also be found in these specialty stores: Kingma's Market and Butcher Shop, Robinette's Apple Haus & Winery, Stems Flower Market, Sugar Momma's Bakery & Café, Under the Vines and Global Infusion in Grand Rapids, Central Park Market in Holland, & Zany Kitchen in Cheboygan.
 Delivery to businesses is free of charge on orders of 10 pounds or more within the Grand Rapids area.
 Order Monday through Friday before 10:00am and we will deliver your fresh roasted coffee the next business day.

 Grand Rapids Coffee Roasters Location

 We are located at 1111 Godfrey Ave SW in the south building (the corner of Hall & Godfrey) two blocks west of US 131.
 Enter off Hall Street at the back of the building and proceed up the wooden stairs to the loading dock area (Dock #4).
 Follow the fresh roasted coffee aroma down the hallway to the freight elevator or stairs which are on your left and go up to the top (fifth) floor, suites S-520 & S-530.
 We are directly across the hallway from the freight elevator or stairs.
 If you need assistance with the freight elevator, please call 616.308.7753 and we will gladly meet you in the lobby.